jterhorst/jterhorst.github.io/_posts/2015-07-21-a-week-with-apple-watch-vs-fitbit.markdown

 ---
 layout: post
-title: "A Week with Apple Watch vs Fitbit Charge HR"
+title: "A Couple Weeks with Apple Watch vs Fitbit Charge HR"
 date: 2015-07-21 10:00:00 -0500
 categories: technology ios fitness apple fitbit
 ---

 Since my Apple Watch arrived in late April, I've worn it.
 But I soon found that I was looking for something different with my fitness tracking.
+I've previously used several different Fitbit devices and found them lacking, but when I saw the Charge HR I decided to give them another chance.
+Here are my notes after using both together for more than two weeks.

 ### Step tracking